 Tech: Many successful healthcare startup executives who transition from tech have experience as product leaders, sales executives, or customer success managers.
 Tech companies move quickly to keep pace with the evolution of the technology landscape, so startup executives transitioning from tech are often well-suited to the fast-paced startup environment.
 Healthcare innovations often center around new technology that can be applied to improve the patient experience or the workflows of clinicians, so an understanding of the tech ecosystem, development process, and sales strategy can lead to success.

 Industry: Healthcare startup executives who transition from the world of business often have experience in product development, sales, marketing, and commercialization.
 These are crucial skills for building a successful company around an innovative product.
-In the process of developing their concept, it’s common for startup founders to lose sight of external factors such as creating a market access plan, thinking through the payor model, or understanding potential competition in the market.
+In the process of developing their concept, it’s common for startup founders to lose sight of external factors such as creating a market access plan, thinking through the payor model, or understanding the potential competition in the market.
 Executives with experience in these fundamental business principles are often successful in helping startups move from the development to the commercialization stages.

 Hospital: Former hospital administrators or operations managers bring an invaluable perspective to the upper management teams of healthcare startups.
 Innovation in healthcare often includes applying new technology to improve patient outcomes or clinician workflows.
 Yet hospitals are understandably cautious when it comes to adopting innovative tech into their operations.
 Failure is an inherent piece of innovation, but failure in healthcare comes at a high cost.
-Individuals who understand hospital workflows and priorities are well equipped to develop a healthcare startup’s product in a way that’s de-risked and implementable in the hospital.
+Individuals who understand hospital workflows and priorities are well-equipped to develop a healthcare startup’s product in a way that’s de-risked and implementable in the hospital.
 Alternatively, these individuals can be well suited to sales, partnership, and customer success leadership roles.
-Their background understanding of health system operations contribute to the ultimate success of the product and the company.
+Their background understanding of health system operations contributes to the ultimate success of the product and the company.

 At TMC Innovation, we are always excited to hear from talented executives looking to make the leap into the healthcare startup ecosystem.
 Send us an email at firstname.lastname@example.org to schedule an introductory call.
 We’ll discuss our portfolio of promising startups whose growth needs are aligned with your particular skills and experience.